saradimow/react-facebook-inlogg/README.md

-A facsebook-login example with Oauth2 authorisation.
+A facebook-login example with Oauth2 authorisation.

+The facebook-app login is finded in the component facebook.
+The app runs from app.js

 Following commands are important in order to get the app up and running.

 ### `npx create-react-app my-app`